Bahamas sawshark: Head

 Pristiophorus schroederi has a flattened head, which is typical of this family.
 It has five gill slits, almost all equal in length.
 The fifth gill slit crosses the insertion of the pectoral fin and extends about equal distance above and below it.
 It has a thin saw-like snout, less than one third of the total length of body.
-The snout has a row of unserrated spines along the sides and two rows of shorter thorn-like spines on the underside near the sides all the way from the tip to the nasal openings.
+The snout has a row of unserrated spines along the sides and two rows of shorter thornlike spines on the underside near the sides all the way from the tip to the nasal openings.
 Nostrils are oval and surrounded by a narrow raised rim.
 The spines are very slightly curved and alternate long (5 to 7 mm) and short (2 to 3 mm), 47 or 48 spines on either side of the snout.
 There is a pair of barbels located on either side of the snout.
 The mouth itself is slightly arched.

 The upper jaw teeth are in 36 rows and the bottom jaw teeth are shaped similarly but in 32 rows.
 P. nudipinnis is within the same range as P. schroederi.
 The eyes are large in comparison to overall size, about two times the size horizontally compared to vertically.
 It is hard to establish any outrageous differences between the P. schroederi and other species of sawsharks, although the P. schroederi do tend to have a proportionately longer snout than other species.
 Notably longer than the snout of P. owenii and P. nudipinnis but only a little bit longer than that of P. cirratus.
 As for teeth (P. schroederi with 33 to 36 rows) is different from P. cirratus and P. japonicas with 39 to 56 rows.
 P. nudipinnis is within the same range as P. schroederi.